Hoyasumii/avengers-endgame/README.md

 [Cut to Scott inside the Avengers Compound, pacing worriedly in front of Steve and Natasha.]

 STEVE ROGERS: Scott.
-Are you
+Are you o